CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

   **Low $S_k$​ and $D_k$:**

   - Indicates that the network has successfully learned invariant representations.
-  - For example, if SkS_kSk​ is low, the network is insensitive to swapping synonyms, meaning it focuses on the overall structure rather than the specific representation of features.
+  - For example, if $S_k$ is low, the network is insensitive to swapping synonyms, meaning it focuses on the overall structure rather than the specific representation of features.
-  - Similarly, low DkD_kDk​ shows robustness to small spatial transformations, such as shifts or deformations.
+  - Similarly, low $D_k$ shows robustness to small spatial transformations, such as shifts or deformations.

    **High $S_k$​ and $D_k$**